 Gliding is without a doubt one of the most exhilarating forms of aviation.
 Glider pilots enjoy the purest and most free form of flying, with nothing but the sound of the wind and relying on their skills to extract the necessary energy from nature.
 It offers a challenge to old and new pilots and can be the best start of a career in aviation.

-This extensive guide will cover everything you need to know to become a glider pilot in 2021!
+This extensive guide will cover everything you need to know about how to become a glider pilot in 2022!

 About Gliding and Sailplanes

 First of all, what is gliding?
 Gliding is one of the most affordable and rewarding ways to fly.
 Gliders are like real airplanes, except they don’t have an engine to sustain themselves, well most of them don’t anyway.

 Gliders have been around for more than a century, with the very first models being built and flown by aviation pioneers like the Wright Brothers and Otto Lilienthal, who was also the first one to repeatedly make successful flights and use rising air to extend his flights.

 Recreational gliding as a sport really started to flourish around the 1920s and 1930s, with the first manufacturers like Schweizer in the US and Röhn-Rossitten in Germany.

 Slowly, the performance of gliders improved with the development and construction of new and better materials, allowing for longer and further flights, making gliding a rewarding and competitive sport.

 Construction of Gliders